stevencorona/yuri/README.md

 1. Migrate your Mithia configuration to the `config` directory.
 All config files have merged into a single `server.conf` and options have shrunk, as most unused variables have been removed.
 2. Copy your maps from Mithia's `maps/Accepted` folder into the `data/maps` directory
 3. Copy your lua from Mithia's `lua/Accepted` folder into the `data/lua` directory.
 There is no notion of Accepted/Developers/Deprecated in Yuri.
 This will be addressed in a future version with git integration.
-4. Copy your sys.lua from Mithia's `lua/Developers` folder into the `data/lua` directory.
+4. Copy your sys.lua and scripts.lua from Mithia's `lua/Developers` folder into the `data/lua` directory.
 This file is the initial lua file loaded before all others.
 5. If you've modified the levels_db.txt file, copy it into `data/`.
 The default values are included.
 6. All logs are now written to `STDOUT` as structured logs instead of the filesystem.
 Run under systemd or docker to log to filesystem.